Giving an Oral Presentation

 - Say it out loud: Practice presenting out loud, with your slides, at least 5 times.
 Time yourself so that you can be confident your presentation is not too long or too short.

-- Don’t read from notes: Practicing will allow you to speak freely and confidently without reading from notes, which is essential to connecting with your audience.
+- Don’t read from notes: Practicing will allow you to make eye contact and speak freely and confidently without reading from notes, which is essential to connecting with your audience.

 - Relax: If you get nervous on the day of your presentation, thinking about your audience can help.
 Remember, they are interested and supportive of what you have to say.
 This is your chance to share what you have learned with others and hear their thoughts and perspectives.